-Oil pump discharge is taken to the cartridge paper type oil filter.
-The filtered oil through the copper pipes is led to each main bearings, drive end and non-drive end.
+Oil pump discharge is taken to the cartridge paper-type oil filter.
+The filtered oil through the copper pipes is led to each main bearings, drive end, and non-drive end.

-The oil from main journals of the crankshaft flows to crank pins through the rifle drilling holes.
+The oil from the main journals of the crankshaft flows to crank pins through the rifle drilling holes.
 And also from crank pins to small end pins through rifle drilled hole in connecting rod.

-A copper tube connection is taken through a tee connection in main oil line and connected to a choke.
+A copper tube connection is taken through a tee connection in the main oil line and connected to a choke.

 Since the direction of rotation is clockwise when viewed facing the belt wheel, the splashed oil from the second stage connecting rod bearing falls on the top of the cross slide.

 The top of the cross slide is specially built with an all-around small dam in which the splashed oil accumulates and through the drilled hole, falls on top of the cross head for lubrication.

 In the case of the HN Model, which has a higher capacity than the HX Model, the second stage cross head is lubricated through the choke with a separate lube line.

 Besides this information, you are suggested to read something more from below engineering books

 To get the more details about the topic, I further recommended reading